Comprehensive Psycho-Educational Assessments:

 Psychiatric issues (i.e., anxiety, depression)

 Dr. Bahador is involved in the analysis of each assessment, including determining diagnoses and recommendations for treatment and academic accommodations (as applicable).
 As an expert diagnostician, she understands the importance of accurate assessment and diagnoses in order to guide treatment, but she also appreciates that each individual has unique characteristics and strengths that need to be highlighted.
 After conducting comprehensive assessments with hundreds and hundreds of children, adolescents and young adults over the past 25 years, Dr. Bahador has been witness to the accomplishments (and relief) of students once they receive the appropriate interventions and/or accommodations.
 She believes that the purpose of an assessment is not to simply “label” children, but to better understand how they learn, think, and feel.
-They are keenly aware that challenges such as learning disabilities or ADHD do not have to limit a student’s educational, interpersonal or professional success.
+Dr. Bahador is keenly aware that challenges such as learning disabilities or ADHD do not have to limit a student’s educational, interpersonal or professional success.
 Many individuals with such issues often possess unique strengths that they can use to overcome their challenges, and along with the appropriate support they can experience high levels of success and life satisfaction.